archlinuxhardened/selinux/README.md

-* linux-selinux (support in Arch Official kernel on the way: https://bugs.archlinux.org/task/37578) can be built at any time.
+* linux-selinux (support in Arch Official kernel on the way: https://bugs.archlinux.org/task/37578) can be built at any time. linux-hardened package provides SELinux.

 First, we build all packages from the SELinux userspace projet.
 They do not replace any official Arch Linux packages:

 * libsepol
 * libselinux
+* secilc
+* checkpolicy
-* checkpolicy setools
+* setools
-* libcgroup libsemanage sepolgen
+* libsemanage
+* semodule-utils
 * policycoreutils
+* selinux-dbus-config
+* selinux-gui
+* selinux-python
+* selinux-sandbox
+* mcstrans
+* restorecond

 Now we start replacing core packages: